katfay/katfay/README.md

 - 👩🏼‍💼 View my LinkedIn profile at www.linkedin.com/in/katfay
 - 🔗 what's the weather?🌧 WIP site at https://tubular-lily-2fbc73.netlify.app/
 - 🔗 boozefree🍺 WIP site at https://fascinating-concha-2903be.netlify.app/baby-snakes
-- 💼 In previous lives I have worked as a proofreader, project manager, teacher and lawyer, view my resumé at https://delicate-pie-72fa26.netlify.app/
+- 💼 In previous lives I have worked as a proofreader, project manager, teacher and lawyer

 <!---
 katfay/katfay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.